TarsCloud/K8STARS/README.md

 -Non intrusive design, no coupling relationship with operating environment

 ## Implementation scheme
-1. Three interfaces are added in the tarsregistry, which are used for automatic registration / heartbeat reporting and node offline.
-For details, please refer to [interface definition] (. / tar registry / protocol)/ tarsregistry.tars )。
+1. Three interfaces are added in the tarsregistry, which are used for automatic registration, heartbeat reporting and node offline.
+For details, please refer to [interface definition](./tarsregistry/protocol/tarsregistry.tars)。
-2. A 'tarscli' command-line tool is provided to allocate ports / generate configuration / report heartbeat and node offline.
+2. A 'tarscli' command-line tool is provided to allocate ports, generate configuration, report heartbeat and node offline.

 ## Deployment examples
 1. Tarsregistry (name service)